Privacy Notice for SPSV Licensing

 • We will not hold your personal data for longer than is necessary.
 We retain your personal data for as long as we need it for the purposes described in this Notice, or to comply with our obligations under applicable law and, if relevant, to deal with any claim or dispute that might arise.

-• Information on a SPSV Licence is held for two years after the date of expiry of the SPSV Licence.
+• Information on a SPSV Licence is held for six years after the date of expiry of the SPSV Licence.

 • Information in relation to a SPSV Driver Entry Test is held until such a time as the SPSV Licence is granted, or if longer, for five years after the date of a successful SPSV Driver Test.
 Unsuccessful test data is retained for two years.
 Information received via the SPSV Industry Information Line is held for up to one year.

-• Information received in upheld complaints or enforcement activities relating to the holder of a SPSV Licence are held for two years after the date of expiry of the SPSV Licence.
+• Information received in upheld complaints or enforcement activities relating to the holder of a SPSV Licence is held for six years after the date of expiry of the SPSV Licence.
+Information received in conviction cases is held for seven years after the date of expiry of the SPSV Licence.
 Those matters which are not upheld are not retained against a licence.

 • Search logs created by the Driver Check app and captured by our systems are deleted after 30 days.